-Atlanta has many LGBT-plus arts groups that you can support or get involved in.
+The Atlanta gay scene has many LGBT-plus arts groups that you can support or join.

 - The OutFront Theater Company showcases stories of the LGBT-plus experience and community.
 The company is frequently looking for actors for its shows.
 (They even get paid!)
 Tickets start at $15.

 - Singers can audition for the Atlanta Gay Men’s Chorus and the Atlanta Women’s Chorus every summer; there is a membership fee to join.
 The choirs’ performances take place throughout Atlanta, and season tickets begin at $100.